 Like this post?

-Get access to the Historical Backbone of the Bible, and receive newsletters FREE.Subscribe
+Get access to the Historical Backbone of the Bible, receive newsletters, and reserve your copy of the forthcoming booklet for reading Matthew 'thickly', for FREE.Subscribe